Today, I went fishing with Capt. James Pic, in Panama City, Florida. Just down the road from Rosemary Beach.

 One cool thing about fishing in Florida, getting a fishing license is pretty easy.
 You call 1-888-FISH-FLO with a credit card handy.
 In 5 minutes, you get a code that you write down, which serves as your license.
 They follow up with an email (and probably snail-mail).

-I’m on a family vacation in sunny Florida.
 Specifically, Rosemary Beach on the Florida Panhandle.

 Rosemary Beach Sign by Lance Weatherby